 Other methods may be used to calculate stock indexes.
 For example, in one method known as "equal-dollar weighting," the index is established by establishing an aggregate market value for every constituent security of the index and then determining the number of shares of each security by dividing such aggregate market value by the then current market price of the security.
 The base level of the index is established by dividing the total market value of all constituent securities by a fixed index divisor.
-Thereafter, the number of shares of the constituent security continue to represent an approximately equal dollar value in the index without distorting the level of the index.
+Thereafter, the number of shares of the constituent securities and the index divisor are adjusted at periodic intervals in order to have each constituent security continue to represent an approximately equal dollar value in the index without distorting the level of the index.